WRusman/ArduinoProjects/libraries/AutoConnect/mkdocs/apiaux.md

 ```cpp
 size_t saveElement(Stream& out, std::vector<String> const& names = {})
 ```
 Write elements of AutoConnectAux to the stream.
-The saveElement function outputs the specified AutoConenctElements as a JSON document using the [prettyPrintTo](https://arduinojson.org/v5/api/jsonobject/prettyprintto/) function of the [ArduinoJson](https://arduinojson.org/) library.
+The saveElement function outputs the specified AutoConnectElements as a JSON document using the [prettyPrintTo](https://arduinojson.org/v5/api/jsonobject/prettyprintto/) function of the [ArduinoJson](https://arduinojson.org/) library.
 <dl class="apidl">
     <dt>**Parameters**</dt>
     <dd><span class="apidef">out</span><span class="apidesc">Output stream to be output.
 SPIFFS, SD also Serial can be specified generally.</span></dd>